cs-au-dk/Artemis/docs/sections/server-concolic-advice.rst

             ]
         }

+    There is also an option boolean parameter ``allowduringtrace`` (default false) which allows this command to be called while a trace is in-progress.
+The information gathered by an in-progress trace will not be available until ``endtrace`` is called, so calling ``advice`` during a trace does not gain anything.
+This means that if the first trace for "MySequenceID" is in-progress when advice is requested for "MySequenceID" then it will return an error because there is no concolic knowledge of that sequence yet.

-    **Errors:** If there has not been any trace recorded with that id; if there is a trace in-progress.
+    **Errors:** If there has not been any trace recorded with that id; if there is any trace in-progress (unless ``allowduringtrace`` is set).